Vision 2010

 Vision 2010 is a projected economic plan for Nigeria to improve economically.
 Nigeria is a lesser developed country, whose politics have been shaped by chronic military dictatorships, dependence on oil, ethnic and social cleavages, and a population too large to feed.
 In the creation of Vision 2010, 248 members developed plans that would hopefully guide the country out of poverty and other of these national crisises.
 Sub-committees worked on solving key issues needed to be resolved.

+In 1996, it was stated that Vision 2010 would "provide the context for further reforms 'which would result in economic recovery and accelerated growth'".

 Areas of Concern

 Some areas that were of concern included: